Ground Beetles in Wisconsin

 - Minimize the use of lighting immediately next to the structure or switch the lights from bright white to yellow to minimize attracting ground beetles.

 In most cases, you will only encounter just a small number of ground beetles indoors.
 The only necessary control is physical removal by capturing them in a container or removing them with a vacuum.
-Sticky traps may also be effective if places in areas where ground beetles are most commonly found, especially along walls.
+Sticky traps may also be effective if placed in areas where ground beetles are most commonly found, especially along walls.

 If a ground beetle infestation occurs, count on a professional pest management service to take care of the problem knowledgeably and successfully.